fealt/shark-attacks-australia/README.md

 ### Cleaning & Co.
 ```

-▫️ Cleaned columns include `year` `type (provoked/unprovoked)` `fatal (y/n)` `area` `location` `sex` `age`.
+▫️ Cleaned columns include:
+  `year`
+  `type (provoked/unprovoked)`
+  `fatal (y/n)`
+  `area`
+  `location`
+  `sex`
+  `age`

-▫️ Developed a cleaning strategy for column `location` to also get coordinates, applying `GeoPy`.
+▫️ Developed a cleaning strategy for column `location` to get coordinates, applying `GeoPy`.

-▫️ To support the analysis I used 3 extra datasets and made 2 further ones based on lists of websites:
+▫️ To support the analysis, 5 extra datasets were used:
   1. Hotels in Australia, key findings:
     - Top 3 States by number of hotels are New South Wales, Queensland and Victoria.
-    - Accomodation rate mean for Australia by 65% and almost all states follow the mean.
+    - Accomodation rate mean for Australia around 65% and almost all states follow the mean.
   2. Short-term visitors in Australia, key findings:
-    - Australia can celebrate an incredible growth in short visitors over the last 40 years.
+    - Australia celebrates an incredible growth in short-term visitors over the last 40 years.
     - Over 200% rise from 1990 to 1997 and almost 170% rise from 2010 to 2018.
-    - Turist growth in relation to total shark attacks, refer to the presentation for more details.
+    - Turist growth in relation to total shark attacks, refer to the Jupyter notebook file for
+      more details.
   3. Australia cities database.
   4. Top 20 beaches in Australia (self-made dataset).
   5. List of beaches in Australia (self-made dataset).